About the Inquiry

 If you would like to receive this document in Braille, or British Sign Language, please contact us and let us know.

-As well as its call for views, the Committee has published short surveys for head teachers, teachers, parents and pupils regarding subject choice, which we could invite relevant individuals to complete by Monday 4 March 2019.
+As well as its call for views, the Committee created short surveys for head teachers, teachers, parents and pupils regarding subject choice, which we invited relevant individuals to complete by Monday 4 March 2019.
 The analysis of the parents and pupils surveys are below and were included in the papers for the meeting on Wednesday 1 May.
 The analysis of the teachers' survey returns are included in the papers for the meeting on Wednesday 8 May.
 The analysis of the Secondary schools head teacher surevey were included in the papers for the 24 April.